 Location: Pioneer Square - Seattle, Washington

 The Artefact team works both collaboratively and individually, and requires a diversity of spaces that allows them to adapt to a variety of work modes.
-Work spaces range from open loft-like office seating areas to fully secured, acoustically isolated conference rooms, to break-out rooms enclosed on three sides but open to the office where colleagues can see (and, often, contribute to) what’s going on around them.
-A challenge was ensuring that the staff continued to feel connected even when occupying two separate levels.
+Work spaces range from open areas with loft-like seating to fully secured, acoustically isolated conference rooms to semi-private break-out rooms, which are enclosed on three sides but open to the office on the fourth side to allow colleagues to see and contribute to what’s going on around them.
+Staff, including the executive team, work alongside one another within the open environment while the company COO has a lockable, secure space.
+A design challenge was ensuring that the staff continued to feel connected even when occupying two separate levels.
 This was solved by cutting a large, 250-square-foot hole in the 6th floor and inserting a sinuous, glossy white stair into the heart of the program to connect the two floors, which also includes the café/bar.
-The benefit of connectedness outweighed the loss of floor space.
+“We wanted the staff to feel like they were not at work, but a part of work,” notes Graham.
+“We focused a lot of our attention on trying to create the right mix of spaces.”
+The benefits of connectedness outweighed the loss of floor space.